Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Relation between interaction and current vertex functions

 The identity given by Eq.~(\ref{Eq:gammaD0Dgamma}) is strictly valid in the case of Coulomb interaction, and also in the case of fermion-boson interaction under the harmonic oscillation approximation.
 If the boson field $\phi$ represents the quantum fluctuation of an order parameter, the identity Eq.~(\ref{Eq:gammaD0Dgamma}) becomes invalid.
 The reason is that, the action of bosonic order parameter always has self-coupling terms, such as $u\phi^{4}$.
 When such a quartic term is present, an additional $4u \phi^{3}$ term should be added to the mean value of the EOM of $\phi$ field given by Eq.~(\ref{Eq:EOMphi}), namely

 Performing functional derivatives $\frac{\delta}{i\delta{\bar \eta}_\alpha(y)}$ and $\frac{\delta}{-i\delta\eta_\beta(z)}$ yields

-The $u\phi^{4}$ terms gives rise to a complicated $5$-point correlation function $\langle \phi^{3}\psi {\bar\psi} \rangle_c$.
-Due to this extra term, the identity given by Eq.~(\ref{Eq:gammaD0Dgamma}) becomes invalid.
+The $u\phi^{4}$ terms gives rise to a complicated five-point correlation function $\langle \phi^{3}\psi {\bar\psi} \rangle_c$.
+This extra term spoils the identity given by Eq.~(\ref{Eq:gammaD0Dgamma}).
 As a consequence, the DS equation of fermion propagator $G(p)$ is no longer self-closed.
 The same problem is encountered as one goes beyond the harmonic oscillation of lattice vibration and includes a self-interaction of phonons.
 If the coupling term $u\phi^{4}$ is sufficiently weak, one might take into account its contribution to $D_{0}(q)$ by performing weak perturbative expansion in powers of small $u$ and then substitute the modified boson propagator into the DS equation of $G(p)$.
 However, for strong $u\phi^{4}$, this approximation breaks down.
 We will investigate the impact of $u\phi^{4}$ term in the future.